For questions and suggestions pertaining to Adult Skating, please contact:

 The Solo Dance Competition Series provides an avenue for ice dancers at the standard levels to compete at and qualify for the National Solo Dance Final.
-Adults may participate in the series based on their standard-track ice dance tests (adult and masters dance tests do not fulfill the eligibility requirements).
+Adults may participate in the series based on their standard-track ice dance tests (adult dance tests do not fulfill the eligibility requirements).
 Visit the Solo Dance Competition Series home page for more information.

 Other Opportunities for Adult Skaters

 The best way to be a part of U.S. Figure Skating is to become a member of your local U.S. Figure Skating club.
 With more than 600 member clubs nationwide, you should be able to find one near you that meets your needs.
 Clubs serve many purposes to their members, providing a social network for adult members and offering weekly or monthly practice sessions, private instruction, test sessions, ice shows and exhibitions, nonqualifying and qualifying competitions, seminars, and dance weekends.
 Most skating clubs are non-profit associations run by volunteers.
 If possible, take the time to volunteer; through involvement, you will learn more about skating and at the same time create a training "home" for yourself.
 If there is not a club in your area, you can always join U.S. Figure Skating as an individual member.

 Attending camps and clinics for adult figure skaters is a great way to improve your on-ice skills while meeting other adult skaters and having fun together both on and off the ice.
 Several adult skating camps are held throughout the year.
 Upcoming camps are published in the Adult Skating Committee's Facebook Note.